Association of Illustrators

 The Association of Illustrators (AOI) is a British trade association for illustration, to advance and protect illustrators' rights.
 It was established in the United Kingdom in 1973.

+Overview

 The AOI promotes and encourages commercial and ethical standards within the industry, to improve the standing of illustration as a profession.
 It actively campaigns to maintain and protect the rights of its members, through the Pro-Action Campaign and Liaison Group, the British Copyright Council, the Creators Rights Alliance and the European Illustrators Forum.

 With over 1,800 members, including freelance illustrators, agents, students, colleges and commissioners, the AOI provides support, advice and education to members of the industry worldwide, at every stage of their career.

 Notable illustrators among its patrons include Ralph Steadman, Sir Quentin Blake, Shirley Hughes and Raymond Briggs.